umd-lhcb/plot_scripts/README.md

 The main components are
 - **`PlotOpt`**: defines the overall plot style.
 We store the basic format for various plots in [txt/plot_styles.txt](https://github.com/umd-lhcb/plot_scripts/blob/master/txt/plot_styles.txt) and it can be further tweaked in the code as shown.
-Some of the options are
 - **`Process`**: the various components in the plots as defined by the label in the legend, color, ntuples, and cuts
 - **`PlotMaker`**: the class that contains all the plots to be made.
 Plots, tables, and pie charts are pushed into one of this
 - **`Hist1D`**: 1D histograms, one of the types of objects that can be pushed into `Plotmaker`